A false door a passageway for the spirits of the deceased

 for the spirits of the deceased

-The False Door served as a passageway for the souls of the deceased between the world of the dead and the world of the living and contains hieroglyphs recording names positions and prayers.
-This artifact displayed in a museum is an important example of the art of false doors from the late Old Kingdom and a vital component of ancient Egyptian tombs.
-To allow relatives to place offerings at the door for the spirits to receive
+Between the world of the dead and the world of the living.
+Hieroglyphs recorded names positions and prayers within connecting the world of the living and the dead It is believed these doors allowed the spirits of the dead to travel between the two realms.
+The Egyptians believed in an afterlife this artifact on display in the museum is a prime example of the art of constructing false doors from the late Old Kingdom and a vital component of ancient Egyptian tombs allowing relatives to place offerings for the deceased's spirit.